-We engaged third-party licensed insurance companies and guarantee companies to provide assurance to some institutional funding partners, and are required to prepay certain amount of deposit as back-to-back guarantee to these insurance companies and guarantee companies in 2020.
+We engaged third-party licensed insurance companies and guarantee companies to provide assurance to some institutional funding partners, and are required to prepay certain amount of deposit as back-to-back guarantee to these insurance companies and guarantee companies in 2021.
 Such prepayment in the bank accounts of these insurance companies and guarantee companies is recorded as deposits to insurance companies and guarantee companies.
-Deposits to insurance companies and guarantee companies and guarantee
+Deposits to insurance companies and guarantee companies increased by 29.3% from RMB1,066 million as of December 31, 2020 to RMB1,378 million (US\$216 million) as of December 31, 2021.

-Guarantee receivables and liabilities
+Guarantee receivables

-Our net guarantee receivables decreased by 33.5% from RMB1.5 billion as of December 31, 2019 to 975 million (US\$149 million) as of December 31, 2020, primarily due to the Company's business strategy shift to increase the loan originations under platform-based model, where the Company does not provide guarantee services.
+Our guarantee receivables decreased by 39.6% from RMB975 million as of December 31, 2020 to RMB646 million (US\$101 million) as of December 31, 2021, due to the decrease of loan origination of the off-balance sheet loans funded by certain institutional funding partners, which are accounted for under ASC 460, Guarantees.